Hakuin Ekaku: Lineage

 Hakuin took ordination in a Mioshi-ji affiliated temple, and remained loyal to this institution and its lineage throughout his life.
 In 1718, when he was installed as head priest, Hakuin noted Torin Sosho as his "master," but after his awakening to the importance of karuna and understanding Shōju Rōjin's stress on sustained post-satori practice, Hakuin regarded Shōju Rōjin as his principal teacher, though he never received formal dharma transmission from him.
 Little is known of Shōju Rōjin, and his historicity has even been questioned, yet confirmed by Nakamura.
 While traced back to the Otokan-lineage, Shōju Rōjin's fell into obscurity in the 16th century, and little is known of the 16th-century teachers.

 Hakuin's closest student and companion was Tōrei Enji (1721-1792), who first studied with Kogetsu Zenzai, and to whom Hakuin presented his robe as a token of recognition.

 All contemporary Rinzai-lineages are related to Hakuin through Gasan Jitō (1727–1797) and his students Inzan Ien (1751–1814) and Takuju Kosen (1760–1833).
 Gasan received Dharma transmission from Rinzai teacher Gessen Zen'e, who had received dharma transmission from Kogetsu Zenzai, before meeting Hakuin.
 While Gasan is considered to be a dharma heir of Hakuin, "he did not belong to the close circle of disciples and was probably not even one of Hakuin's dharma heirs," studying with Hakuin but completing his koan-training with Tōrei Enji.
+It was not until the Meiji era (1868-1912), when Japan was opened to the western world and Buddhism was endangered by the new regime, that Hakuin's lineage came to dominate the Rinzai institutions.

 Lay teachings

-An extremely well known and popular Zen master during his later life, Hakuin was a firm believer in bringing liberation to all people.
+A well known and popular Zen master during his later life, Hakuin was a firm believer in bringing liberation to all people.
 Thanks to his upbringing as a commoner and his many travels around the country, he was able to relate to the rural population, and served as a sort of spiritual father to the people in the areas surrounding Shoin-ji.
 In fact, he turned down offers to serve in the great monasteries in Kyoto, preferring to stay at Shoin-ji.
 Most of his instruction to the common people focused on living a morally virtuous life.
 Showing a surprising broad-mindedness, his ethical teachings drew on elements from Confucianism, ancient Japanese traditions, and traditional Buddhist teachings.
 He also never sought to stop the rural population from observing non-Zen traditions, despite the seeming intolerance for other schools' practices in his writings.